Alfresco/alfresco-ng2-components/docs/content-services/directives/node-delete.directive.md

 ## Details

-Note that if a target item is already in the trashcan (and is therefore a `DeletedNodeEntity`) then this action will delete the file permanently.
+Note that if a target item is already in the trashcan (and is therefore a `DeletedNodeEntry`) then this action will delete the file permanently.

 ## See also